atata-framework/atata.io/examples/navigation-to-specific-page-after-click.md

 ---
 layout: article
-title: Navigation to Specific Page After Click
+title: Navigation to specific page after click
 description: How to perform the navigation to specific page after the button/link click.
 ---